Five Ways to Look at Apple’s Surprise Bad News

 Here are five ways to look at the announcement.

-1. Chimerica in action.
+1. “Chimerica” in action

 “While we anticipated some challenges in key emerging markets, we did not foresee the magnitude of the economic deceleration, particularly in Greater China,” Cook wrote.
 “In fact, most of our revenue shortfall to our guidance, and over 100 percent of our year-over-year worldwide revenue decline, occurred in Greater China across iPhone, Mac and iPad.”

 The American and Chinese economies are inextricably linked.
 Niall Ferguson and Moritz Schularick coined this symbiosis “Chimerica.”
-Our own James Fallows has detailed the many linkages not just of financial systems but of all kinds of enterprise.
-“No other nation outside North America is as tightly integrated with U.S. corporate production, consumption, distribution, and marketing systems,” Fallows wrote earlier this year.
+Our own James Fallows has detailed the many linkages not just of financial systems, but of all kinds of enterprise.
+“No other nation outside North America is as tightly integrated with U.S. corporate production, consumption, distribution, and marketing systems,” Fallows wrote last year.

-For many years, China has been important to American companies as a site of production, but over the last 15 years, Chinese consumption of American products has become a major part of global corporations’ business models.
-So, a Chinese economic slowdown is bad for American business.
+For many years, China has been important to American companies as a site of production, but over the past 15 years, Chinese consumption of American products has become a major part of global corporations’ business models.
+So a Chinese economic slowdown is bad for American business.

 Is the trade war having an effect?
 Apple says so: “We believe the economic environment in China has been further impacted by rising trade tensions with the United States.”

-2. Apple is an iPhone company.
+2. Apple is an iPhone company

 While Apple makes laptop and desktop computers, tablets, and speakers, the sheer size of the smartphone market has meant that Apple has become, roughly, an iPhone company.
 The trouble in China, then, is really about the company’s phone sales there, not much of anything else.